Kees1958/DownloadSentinel/README.md

 It shows a warning page and checks the download URL reputation on Virus Total and updates the warning page with the results found for the download URL.
 The user can decide to cancel & go back or ignore & proceed

-The warning page shows a risk score which is determined based on the information available on Virus Total of the download URL
+The warning page shows a risk score which is determined based on the information available on Virus Total of the download URL.
+Note that the content of the downloaded file is never send to Virus Total.
+Checking only the URL has a privacy and response time advantage.

 <img width="835" height="829" alt="image" src="https://github.com/user-attachments/assets/023cbb02-e1f8-47ec-9912-a24a87c3c20f" />